 The payment of extra money on a loan now so as to provide a lower interest rate over either a given period or over the life of the loan.
 To buy-down a mortgage, the buyer pays additional points to the lender, which will decrease the interest rate for a specific period.

-Conventional home mortgages, first mortgages up to loan amounts mandated by Congressional directive, which meets the qualifications for sale or delivery to either the Federal National Mortgage Association (FNMA) or the Federal Home Loan Mortgage Corporation (FHLMC).
+A conventional home mortgage, or first mortgage, that allows lenders to give loans up to a specified amount (mandated by Congressional directive) which meet the qualifications for sale or delivery to either the Federal National Mortgage Association (FNMA) or the Federal Home Loan Mortgage Corporation (FHLMC).

 A structured, short-term loan to provide funds necessary to begin construction on buildings or homes.